mk-fg/gitolite-ssh-user-proxy/README.rst

 - Configure ssh to use ProxyCommand, which will login to gw host and setup forwarding through it.

-One advantage of such lower-level forwarding is that ssh authentication to gitolite is only handled on gitolite host, gw host has no clue about that.
+One advantage of using lower-level port-forwarding is that ssh authentication to gitolite is only handled on gitolite host/container/vm itself, all in one place, instead of exposing it in on/to a gw host, adding one extra place where it can potentially be vulnerable, broken, monitored, or tampered with.